 Employees of the County government are provided retirement benefits through a pension plan (the "Plan").
-Participation in the Plan is mandatory and there were 1,051 participants as of June 30, 2013.
+Participation in the Plan is mandatory and there were 1,138 participants as of June 30, 2017.
 All full-time County employees are eligible to participate in the Plan.
 The Plan also provides death and disability benefits.
 The employees and the County fund the guaranteed allowance.
-Approximately 50% of the non-uniformed participants contribute to the Plan at the rate of 5.5% of their annual salary and the remaining non-uniformed and uniformed employees contribute 6% of their annual salary.
+Approximately 33% of the non-uniformed participants contribute to the Plan at the rate of 5.5% of their annual salary and the remaining non-uniformed and uniformed employees contribute 6% of their annual salary.

-The County's contribution is comprised of two parts: (i) contribution to cover current service costs and (ii) annual accrued liability contribution to liquidate the County's unfunded accrued liability by June 30, 2029.
-Contributions for items (i) and (ii) above are based on an assumed investment rate of 7.75% compounded annually.
-Contributions for items (i) and (ii) are currently funded at 17.55% of total salary expense.
-Salaries are assumed to increase at an annual rate of 4.0%.
-Contributions for marticipants and from the County are pooled to provide the guaranteed allowance for each member.
+The County's contribution is comprised of three parts: (i) contribution to cover current service costs, (ii) annual accrued liability contribution to liquidate the County's unfunded accrued liability as of July 1, 2015 by June 30, 2031 and (iii) annual additional accrued liability contribution to liquidate the County's additional accrued liability due to actuarial gains and losses, benefit changes and assumption changes after July 1, 2015.
+Contributions for items (i), (ii) and (iii) above are based on an assumed investment rate of 7.50% compounded annually.
+Contributions for items (i), (ii) and (iii) are currently funded at 27.22% of total salary expense.
+Salaries are assumed to increase at an annual rate of 3.0%.
+Contributions from participants and from the County are pooled to provide the guaranteed allowance for each member.